“My spouse is joining me in the business.”

 - Determine what role each person will play in running the business.
 Together, you can match up the list of strengths with the task list from #2 in order to determine who is best suited to handle certain tasks.
 My experience is that it always works better to function as business PARTNERS rather than one person working FOR the other regardless of the roles each play.

 - There are two great books for all couples to read whether you are in business together or not which will help you better communicate and appreciate each others’ differences.
 5 Languages of Love by Gary Chapman and His Needs Her Needs by Willard Harley.
+Another excellent book is Rocket Fuel by Gino Wickman and Mark Winters.

 - Be open to feedback.
 A fresh set of eyes can sometimes bring to light new or more efficient ways of handling current business flow (especially when they come from another industry).
 When your newly licensed spouse points out an area that could be improved upon, be open to suggestions.